 Postcard from Budapest was released on February 28th, 2020.

 They are lovely songs...The lyrics are excellent, the stories the songs tell are touching without being sentimental.
-George Szirtes, Poet
+George Szirtes, Poet and Translator

 ...Robert delivers intimate songs, beautifully accompanied.
 This is the musical equivalent of spending a moment reading well thumbed poetry in a quiet city square, as time stands still.
 Marc Higgins, Northern Sky Reviews 4/5 stars.